 Why has data warehousing as a service grown so fast in popularity?
 The key is that, in today’s business world, every great enterprise has excellent data management, storage, access and throughput.
-Unless an organization can organize data and extract value from it quickly to make lightning fast business decisions, they will be left behind in today’s highly competitive marketplace.
+Unless an organization can organize data and analytics then extract value from it quickly to make lightning fast business decisions, they will be left behind in today’s highly competitive marketplace.

 Data warehousing has been handled in the past by large IT companies such as Oracle.
 As companies become more comfortable using cloud-based services, it was inevitable that data warehousing would be offered by independent providers as a service.
 Many are only a few years old and have expanded rapidly to meet the rising demand.

 Benefits of Data Warehousing

 Immediate Value Added– Cloud data warehouses provide scalable solutions with fast analytics requiring no management on your part.
 Self-service data extraction and analysis become simple, easy and fast.

 Retain your Skillsets– You don’t have to retrain personnel in new frameworks or languages.
 Users can utilize their current skills and tool sets.
 All they need to do is log on and begin breaking down numbers for their individual usages.

 Consolidated Databases– Legacy data banks and semi structured data are a thing of the past with data warehouses capable of optimising your storage.